-- efficacy of e-cigarettes for smoking cessation, including amongst disadvantaged and vulnerable populations
+- efficacy of e-cigarettes as a smoking cessation aid, including amongst disadvantaged and vulnerable populations

-- uptake of e-cigarettes in children and adolescents
+- patterns and use of e-cigarettes, including uptake of e-cigarettes in children and adolescents and potential impact of e-cigarettes on smoking uptake.